Martinomagnifico/reveal.js-verticator/README.md

     * `tooltip: 'data-name'`: When you use `tooltip: 'data-name'` or `tooltip: 'title'` or any other attribute with a string value, the tooltip will show that value.
     * `tooltip: 'auto'`: When you use `tooltip: 'auto'`, Verticator will check titles of each slide in the order: `data-verticator-tooltip`, `data-name`, `title`, and if none found, headings inside each slide in the order: `h1`, `h2`, `h3`, `h4`.
 Auto-mode is convenient for Verticator tooltips in Markdown slides.
 Set `data-verticator-tooltip="none"` or a class of `no-verticator-tooltip` on specific slides if you don't want the attribute- or auto-tooltip to show at all.
 * **`scale`**: While Verticator will scale according to the scale factor of the main slides, the option `scale` will resize it manually on top of that.
 Set to `1` by default, it can be set to a minimum of `0.5` and a maximum of `2`.
-* **`cssautoload`**: Verticator will load the CSS if this is set to `true`.
-If Verticator runs in a bundler or module environment, where you should use `import` for your styling, it will automatically turn off autoloading.
-You can still turn on autoloading, but you will need to manually add this setting like shown above.
+* **`cssautoload`**: Verticator loads its own stylesheet when this is on.
+If you bundle Verticator, or import its CSS yourself, it works this out and does not load a second copy, so this normally does not need setting.
+If you do want it to autoload in a bundled deck, then setting it to `true` yourself turns it back on.
 * **`csspath`**: Verticator will automatically load the styling for the bullets and the tooltips.
 If you really want to change things that you can't override from the Reveal.js config, you can link to your own CSS file here.
 This will not work in a bundler or module environment where you should use `import`.